pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

 3. Grant permissions to the remote storage for the `test1` namespace:

     - If you are using Amazon S3 to back up your cluster, you can grant permissions in three methods.
-For more information, refer to [AWS account permissions](grant-permissions-to-remote-storage.md#aws-account-permissions).
+For more information, see [AWS account permissions](grant-permissions-to-remote-storage.md#aws-account-permissions).
     - If you are using other S3-compatible storage (such as Ceph and MinIO) to back up your cluster, you can grant permissions by [using AccessKey and SecretKey](grant-permissions-to-remote-storage.md#grant-permissions-by-accesskey-and-secretkey).

 ### Step 2: Restore the backup data to a TiDB cluster